yahyagulshan/git-commands/git commands.md

 Branching & Merging

 ---

-List branches (the asterisk denotes the current branch) git branch
+List branches the asterisk denotes the current branch

+`git branch	`

 ---

-git branch -a	 ( List all branches (local and remote) )
+List all branches (local and remote)

+`git branch -a	`

 ---
 git branch [branch name]	 (Create a new branch)
 ---